 Champagne wishes really can come true if you have the right tips on buying bubbly.
-There’s one just right for every price range, taste, and celebration, so read on and prepare to raise a glass as we cover types, levels of sweetness, and colors of sparkling wines and Champagnes.
+There’s one just right for every taste, price range and celebration, so read on and prepare to raise a glass as we cover colors, levels of sweetness and types of sparkling wines and Champagnes.

 - Blanc de blanc

 White Champagne made from Chardonnay grapes.
 Think bright citrus undertones.

 White Champagne made from Pinot Noir and Pinot Meunier grapes.
 Tends to be richer flavored, with berry, earthy or herbal undertones.